alfahami/it-support-ticket-system/README.md

 To solve this, I opted for:
 - `PATCH` for both operations.
-- Using dedicated subpaths:
+- Using dedicated sub-paths:
   - `/info` → for updating ticket details.
   - `/status` → for updating the ticket’s status.

 This approach maintains a clean API while keeping the update logic clear.

 ### 4. Using DTOs for Info and Status Updates
 When updating the ticket status and ticket info, modifying the entire ticket object wasn’t ideal.
-Instead, I created a dedicated `TicketStautsUpdateDTO` and `TicketInfoUpdateDTO` to handle partial updates efficiently.
+Instead, I created a dedicated `TicketStatusUpdateDTO` and `TicketInfoUpdateDTO` to handle partial updates efficiently.

 One consideration was whether to convert these DTOs into a Ticket entity.
 Since the UpdateStatusDTO only updates a single field (status) and the TicketInfoUpdateDTO modifies only specific fields (e.g., description, title), I chose to apply the DTO values directly to the entity instead of mapping them.